all-seeing-code/anurags92/README.md

 # Anurag Sharma
 Hi, I'm Anurag -- a software engineer.
 Until recently, I used to work at [Dgraph Labs](https://dgraph.io/) building a distributed graph database.
 My work lies at the intersection of concurrency patterns, query latency and graph algorithms.
 Previously I worked at Goldman Sachs as a quant building pricing models for interest rate derivatives.
-I live in Delhi, India.

 I geek out on literature, history, databases and probabilities.